 Addiction can be one of the hardest situations to face, especially when it affects your marriage partner.
 There are many obstacles to overcome throughout the addiction recovery process, from the persistent threat of relapse, anger, feelings of hopelessness, broken trust, and guilt.
 But not all is lost, there is hope.
 When getting someone into rehab, such as your spouse, there are steps that can be taken to help you handle what is most likely a very overwhelming situation.

 For example, learn more about the disease of addiction, avoid the blame game, find resources and support, learn how to trust again, and don’t neglect your own life.
-Addiction doesn’t just affect the addicted person, it affects the whole family.
+Addiction doesn’t just affect the addicted person or the spouses of addicts, it affects the whole family.
 It can be very helpful to find a support system that knows what you and your family are going through.
 Many rehabilitation centers offer family counseling to help you find ways to cope with the negative feelings, broken trust, and more.
 You can also find out more about your community resources or contact your family health care provider to help find the best support group for you and your family’s needs.

 Forgiving and supporting your loved one who is battling addiction isn’t always easy, but keep in mind that in order for them to succeed and make it through the recovery process, they will need your love, encouragement and your support.
 This will be made all the harder if you neglect your own needs.
 Now that you’ve discovered your spouse has this addiction, you may ask yourself “How do I get them the treatment they need?”